Chill-Astro/Calculator/README.md

 Installer Version supports `calculator.exe` only.

-Currently at **v11.26100.10.0**, and available for **Windows 11 and Windows 10 [ 20H2+ ]**.
+Currently at **v11.26100.11.0**, and available for **Windows 11** ONLY.

-**v11.26100.11.0** in Development [ PAUSED ].
+**v11.26100.12.0** will be Developed.

 ---

 ## NOTICE :

 I am currently unable to update and maintain this project due to my upcoming ICSE Exams.
 Don't worry the project isn't abandoned.
 It will be updated after ICSE 2026 Examinations are over.
-Also there are plans to publish this app to Microsodt Store.
+Also there are plans to publish this app to Microsoft Store.
 I am excited to show this to you!

 ---